jim-easterbrook/Photini/src/doc/other/installation.rst

 All-in-one installer (Windows)
 ------------------------------

-The Windows installers create a standalone MSYS2_ installation with all the dependencies needed to run Photini.
+The Windows installers create a stand-alone MSYS2_ installation with all the dependencies needed to run Photini.
 This is a minimal MSYS2 and Python system, and should not conflict with any other Python version installed on your computer, or any other MSYS2 installation.

 Previous installers (from before May 2019) used a "portable Python" system based on WinPython_.